vigneshbhuvan-nus/tp/docs/UserGuide.md

 - [8.
 Command Summary (Gabriel)](#8-command-summary-gabriel)

 # 1. What is GreenTea?
 (Gabriel)
-*GreenTea* is a **desktop app for learning a new language, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+GreenTea is a **desktop app for learning a new language, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 This app is great for users who wish to optimise their time learning a new language, but often struggle due to the difficulty of remembering new vocabulary.
 For many learners, vocabulary remains the most challenging aspect of learning a new language.
 We felt that we could help learners struggling with vocabulary to learn the language more efficiently.
 Therefore, GreenTea uses a proven memory retention system known as the [Leitner System](https://jessewhelan.medium.com/using-the-leitner-system-to-improve-your-study-d5edafae7f0) and implements it in the context of a FlashCard game.

-**Fun Fact:** You may be wondering, why did we choose the name *GreenTea*?
-Well, in the initial stages of development, the app was intended for users looking to learn Japanese, hence the name *GreenTea*.
+**Fun Fact:** You may be wondering, why did we choose the name GreenTea?
+Well, in the initial stages of development, the app was intended for users looking to learn Japanese, hence the name GreenTea.
-Although the application now allows for the learning of [many languages](http://www.unicode.org/charts/index.html), we kept the name *GreenTea* to denote the cultural journey a user undertakes when using this application.
+Although the application now allows for the learning of [many languages](http://www.unicode.org/charts/index.html), we kept the name GreenTea to denote the cultural journey a user undertakes when using this application.

 In this User Guide (UG), you will learn about the various commands and actions that would allow you to use GreenTea seamlessly and have an enjoyable journey with it.